chriskrip/identifiers-enduring-submission/README.md

 DSpace source code is freely available under a standard [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause), so is the source code of this addon.
 The full license is available at http://www.dspace.org/license/.

-This addion was developped by [The Library Code](https://www.the-library-code.de) with the support of [Technische Universität Hamburg](https://www.tuhh.de).
+This addion was developed by [The Library Code](https://www.the-library-code.de) with the support of [Technische Universität Hamburg](https://www.tuhh.de).

 ## Branches